kouphax/yobriefca.se/resources/content/entries/2015-07-29-elm-zombie-dice.md

      (reset-scores)))
 ```

 Last night when I revisited this code I had forgotten what my model looked like and I had to figure it out by scanning all my code for when things are set and read from my data structure representing my state.
 I'm sure I could structure my ClojureScript better, perhaps use something like [core.typed](https://github.com/clojure/core.typed) or [Prismatic Schema](https://github.com/Prismatic/schema), but the onus is on the developer.
-Of course this is not a new and startling revelation this is just dynamic vs static.
-So what does Elm do to make this appealing?
-Well it uses gradual typing.
+Of course this is not a new and startling revelation this is just one of the many difference in dynamic/static languages.
+So what does Elm do to make this different?
+Well, for one, it uses gradual typing.
 I can declare a function like this,

 ```haskell
 newPlayer id name =